Chinese New Year Tradition - Top 15 Activities/Celebrations for Chinese Lunar New Year

 10. Exchanging New Year Greetings

-Upon the arrival of the Chinese New Year in midnight, Chinese people usually send blessing messages to their relatives, friends, and colleagues via SMS or WeChat, expressing their best wishes of the coming year.
+Upon the arrival of the Chinese New Year at midnight, Chinese people usually send blessing messages to their relatives, friends, and colleagues via SMS or WeChat, expressing their best wishes for the coming year.

 11. Giving Red Envelopes to Kids